AndresBardales/Verdex-Framework-IA/SYSTEM_PROMPT.md

 **You're following the protocol correctly when:**
 - ✅ Every session starts with framework verification
+- ✅ Atlassian configuration is verified before proceeding
+- ✅ You ask for existing tickets BEFORE creating new ones
-- ✅ Every work item has associated Jira ticket
+- ✅ Every work item has associated Jira ticket (existing or confirmed new)
 - ✅ Every implementation is preceded by experimentation
 - ✅ Every session updates conversation-history.md
 - ✅ User receives proactive quality suggestions